nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <br>

-Below is a table of the restrictions of data types used in our application.
+Below is a table of the restrictions of data fields used in our application.

-Data | Restrictions | Examples
+Fields | Restrictions | Examples
 -------|--------|----
 Name | Name can be any alphanumeric words. | `David Roger the 2nd` NUSNET ID | ID has to start with the letter E followed by 7 numerical numbers. | `E1234567`